brickcap/openresty_examples/book.md

 are equivalent.
 In both the cases a subrequest will be made to `/hello?a=1&b=2`

-Infact the opitonal table can hold a lot more keys than just an `args`.
+In fact the optional table can hold a lot more keys than just an `args`.

 ```
    local account_page = ngx.location.capture("/get_account",